University of North Florida Nursing Programs - NCLEX Passing Rates and Program Rankings

 The PMHNP DNP track trains graduates to provide best practices and comprehensive care to patients of any age.
 This track is 61 credits with 750 clinical hours.
 The clinical component focuses on mental health in outpatient, inpatient, or private practice settings.
 The program currently offers online courses following the traditional full-length semesters with full- and part-time enrollment options available.
 Other tracks are: Family Nurse Practitioner Doctor of Nursing Practice, Doctor of Nursing Practice, Nurse Anesthesiology, Nursing Education Master of Science in Nursing and Master of Science in Nursing Leadership.
 Many are offered on a full-time basis only and completely online.

-University of North Florida nursing school is a public institution located in Jacksonville, Florida.
-Its nursing programs are ACEN, ACME, CCNE and COA accredited.
+The nursing school at University of North Florida is a public institution located in Jacksonville, Florida.
+Its nursing programs are accredited by ACEN, ACME, CCNE and COA.

-Degree types you can earn at University of North Florida include CNL, Family Nurse Practitioner and Registered Nursing, and the school provides it offerings to students via campus, hybrid and online formats.
-The level of nursing programs offered to nursing students include Accelerated BSN, Bachelor, BSN to DNP, Master, MSN to DNP, Post Master's NP Certificate, RN to BSN and RN to MSN level degrees.
+Degree types you can earn at University of North Florida include Adult Psychiatric - Mental Health Nurse Practitioner, CNL, Family Nurse Practitioner, Nurse Anesthetist, Nurse Educator and Registered Nursing, and the school provides its offerings to students via campus, hybrid and online formats.
+The level of nursing programs offered to nursing students include Accelerated BSN, Bachelor Degree, BSN to DNP, Master Degree, MSN to DNP, Post Master's NP Certificate, RN to BSN and RN to MSN level degrees.